ajitsingh98/Data-Science-Interview-Questions-Answers/performance_metrics.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

-An R-squared value of $0.75 $ means that 75% of the variance in the dependent variable (target) can be explained by the independent variables (predictors) in the model.
-In other words, the model accounts for$ 75%$  of the variability in the data, indicating a relatively good fit.
+An R-squared value of $0.75$ means that 75% of the variance in the dependent variable (target) can be explained by the independent variables (predictors) in the model.
+In other words, the model accounts for $75%$  of the variability in the data, indicating a relatively good fit.

 </details>